 Gaglioppo: Greek varietal imported in ancient times to Calabria, Cirò is the most famous brand to use this grape

-Lambrusco: historic grape in Italy from Emilia Romagna, became notorious for the sweet sparking red wines.
+Lambrusco: historical grape in Italy from Emilia Romagna became notorious for the sweet sparkling red wines.

 Malvasia Nera: Black Malvasia, used in many wines from Puglia

 Molinara: one of the 3 grapes used for Amarone production (the others being Rondinella and Corvina)